You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

-1.1 The Evaluation and Audit Advisory Committee (EAAC) is an independent expert advisory body set up by the Council of ICAO with the purpose of reviewing the accounting and financial reporting process, the system of internal control, the risk and audit process, and the process for monitoring compliance with financial rules and regulations and the code of conduct.
+1.1 The Evaluation and Audit Advisory Committee (EAAC) is an independent expert advisory body set up by the Council of ICAO with the purpose of reviewing the accounting and financial reporting process, the system of internal control, the risk and audit process, the evaluation process, and the process for monitoring compliance with financial rules and regulations and the Framework on Ethics.

-2.1 EAAC is composed of five to seven independent experts, three of whom shall constitute a quorum.
+2.1 EAAC is composed of five to seven independent experts, three of whom, in person or virtually, shall constitute a quorum.

 2.2 Members of EAAC are nominated by Member States to act in a personal capacity.

-2.3 Members are elected by the Council, on the basis of a recommendation from the President , for an initial period of up to three years and shall serve no more than two terms.
+2.3 Members are elected by the Council, on the basis of a recommendation from the President , for an initial period of three years and shall serve no more than two terms.
 In order to ensure adequate continuity, invitations for nomination of new members may be staggered.

 2.4 Members of EAAC shall be independent of the Secretariat, Council Members, the External Auditor and any other body that may be perceived as a conflict of interest.
 By way of guidance, individuals should not be nominated for election to EAAC unless a period of two years has passed since the termination date of their employment or period of service or involvement with any of those bodies.
 Similarly, EAAC members may not be appointed as ICAO staff members for a period of two years following the expiration of their membership to EAAC.

-2.5 The Chair of EAAC is elected by consensus of the members for a period of one year at a time, and, the role shall include the following responsibilities:
+2.5 The Chair of EAAC is elected by its members for a period of one year at a time, and, the role shall include the following responsibilities:

 3.2 Meetings of EAAC shall be conducted in private.
 In consultation with members, the Chair of EAAC may request Secretariat staff or invite Council representatives to attend for specific agenda items.

 3.4 Both the Chief of the Evaluation and Internal Audit Office (EAO), the Ethics Officer, the Chief Investigator, and the External Auditor shall have free access to communicate with members of EAAC in order to raise any concerns that they may have.

-4.1 All EAAC members should have expertise and operational experience in one or more of the following areas: audit, evaluation, risk management and finance.
+4.1 All EAAC members should have expertise and operational experience in one or more of the following areas: audit, evaluation, risk management, ethics, and finance.
 In addition, EAAC members should collectively possess relevant knowledge, skills or experience in the following areas:

-5.1 The main responsibility of EAAC is to consider the planned activities and results of both the internal audit/evaluation function, and the external audit function; and to review how management have responded to, and implemented recommendations arising from the work of both the internal and external auditors.
+5.1 The main responsibility of EAAC is to consider the planned activities and results of both the internal audit and evaluation functions, the ethics function, and the external audit function; and to review how management have responded to, and implemented recommendations arising from this work.

 5.2 In particular, the duties of EAAC shall include consideration of, and advice to the Council on:

-- the proposed fees, terms or budgets of the External Auditor;
+the proposed appointment, fees, terms and budgets of the External Auditor;

-- the timeliness and adequacy of management’s response to, and actions taken to implement, recommendations made by EAO, the External Auditor, and the UN Joint Inspection Unit (JIU);
+the timeliness and adequacy of management’s response to, and actions taken to implement, recommendations made by EAO, the External Auditor, and (where applicable) the UN Joint Inspection Unit (JIU);

-the collaboration and cooperation between internal and external auditors.
+the collaboration and cooperation between internal and external auditors; and

 6.1 EAAC members shall serve in a personal capacity and undertake their duties in an objective, unbiased and confidential manner.